KevinDusange/2420test/README.md

-# Creating DigitalOcean Arch Linux Server using doctl
+# Creating A DigitalOcean Arch Linux Server using doctl

 ## In this tutorial you will: